usharesoft/hammr/documentation/en/source/pages/templates-spec/builders/builders-azure.rst

 Used to authenticate the Azure platform.
 The Azure cloud account has the following valid keys:

+* ``type`` (mandatory): a string providing the cloud account type: ``azure``.
+* ``name`` (mandatory): a string providing the name of the cloud account.
+This name can be used in a builder section to reference the rest of the cloud account information.
-* ``certKey`` (mandatory): A string providing the pathname or URL where to retrieve the X.509 certificate v3 public key associated with your Azure account.
-This should be a (.pem) file.
+* ``publishsettings`` (mandatory): A string providing the pathname where to retrieve the publish settings and subscription information file.
+This should be a (.publishsettings) file.
 * ``file`` (optional): a string providing the location of the account information.
 This can be a pathname (relative or absolute) or an URL.
-* ``name`` (mandatory): a string providing the name of the cloud account.
-This name can be used in a builder section to reference the rest of the cloud account information.
-* ``rsaPrivateKey`` (mandatory): A string providing the pathname or URL where to retrieve the private RSA key associated with your Azure account.
-This should be a (.pem) file.
-* ``subscriptionId`` (mandatory): A string providing your Axure subscription Id.
-To get your subscription Id, log into Windows Azure, click on “Settings”.
-The id is listed in the table.
-* ``type`` (mandatory): a string providing the cloud account type: ``azure``.

 .. note:: In the case where name or file is used to reference a cloud account, all the other keys are no longer required in the account definition for the builder.